evalece/bench-the-query/README.md

 # Bench-the-query

+Introduction:
+RPC were first considered not an ideal tool for chunk data transmissions but rather efficient in pre-defined data structure data exchanges.
+[5].
+It was observed that in recent years, API protocols such as GraphQL has lifted the limitation of REST API by accessing multiple queries on one API call (while placing GraphQL as a API endpoint for data exchange [7]).
+This project, though not a research paper nor thesis statement, wishes to dive into the performance metrics on these powerful technologies.

+Methology (Query-Focus, testing for week of April 07, 2025):
+(To be pretty format later, no time now)
+ 1. Cold start-Set no cache on Database to simulate cold start
+ 2. Cold start-Query with random draw ID on NoSQL
+ 3. Storage-TTL:set forever for now, allow DB with least complexity.

+ Performance + Stress Test + Edge Case Analysis :
+ 4. Chunk data query- latency, fault tolerance.
+ 5. Efficient data - increase overhead: content ratio by all means, test latency, fault tolerance

+ Bottleneck Test :
+ 6. GraphQL API endpoint vs Distributed REST (thought: data coming back: if at the same time, bottleneck might be on client)

 This is a benchmarking tool that helps investigate protocol and database performaances trade offs in a noiseless environment as it offers: